MIRA: Medical Time Series Foundation Model for Real-World Health Data: Experiments

 \subsection{Experiment Setup}

-\textbf{Downstream Clinical Datasets.} We evaluate \textsc{MIRA} on a diverse suite of real-world clinical and public health datasets, spanning multi-modal physiological signal analysis, critical care monitoring, ambulatory bio-signal tracking, epidemiological surveillance, pharmacological safety, and healthcare resource utilization.
+\textbf{Downstream Datasets.} We evaluate \textsc{MIRA} on a diverse suite of real-world clinical and public health datasets, spanning multi-modal physiological signal analysis, critical care monitoring, ambulatory bio-signal tracking, epidemiological surveillance, and healthcare resource utilization.
 To systematically study temporal robustness, we group datasets into two categories: (1) \textit{inherently irregular} datasets, which exhibit irregular sampling and natural missing values due to clinical or observational workflows.
-These are CinC 2012~\citep{silva2012predicting} and CinC 2019~\citep{reyna2020early}. .
-Furthermore, we use (2) \textit{originally regular} datasets, i.e., MIT-BIH \citep{moody2001impact}, Johns Hopkins COVID-19 Dataset \citep{dong2022johns} ,CDC Influenza Hospitalizations Admissions (CDC-IHA) \footnote{https://www.cdc.gov/flu-forecasting/data-vis/current-week.html}, WHO fluent \footnote{https://www.who.int/tools/flunet}, Heart Rate \citep{tan2020monash} and illness \citep{DBLP:conf/iclr/WuHLZ0L23}, for which we simulate irregularity by randomly masking 30\% of time points.
+This are CinC 2012~\citep{silva2012predicting} .
+Furthermore, we use (2) \textit{originally regular} datasets, i.e., MIT-BIH \citep{moody2001impact}, Johns Hopkins COVID-19 Dataset \citep{dong2022johns} ,CDC Influenza Hospitalizations Admissions (CDC-IHA) \footnote{https://www.cdc.gov/flu-forecasting/data-vis/current-week.html} , Heart Rate \citep{tan2020monash} and illness \citep{DBLP:conf/iclr/WuHLZ0L23}, for which we simulate irregularity by randomly masking 30\% of time points.
 The full list of datasets and statistics is provided in Appendix~\ref{appendix:downstream_dataset}.